Eric Haase Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.5 K/9 to lead MLB.
+- The Twins pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.

-- Twins pitchers combine to surrender the second-fewest home runs in baseball (70 total, one per game).
+- Twins pitchers combine to allow 77 home runs (one per game), the sixth-fewest in baseball.

-- The righty's most recent time out came on Sunday against the Toronto Blue Jays, when he tossed 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- In his most recent appearance on Monday against the Boston Red Sox, the righty went 5 2/3 innings, giving up four earned runs while surrendering six hits.

-- The 25-year-old has amassed a 4.70 ERA and 8.7 strikeouts per nine innings in nine games this season, while allowing a batting average of .254 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.